jbj-ph/COLL199sp18/README.md

 ## Meeting Schedule:

 The course meets once a week for 45-50 minutes.
-But, since it was listed as TBA, you have a couple of options.
-Wednesday from 12-12.50 or Thursday from 8-8.50.
-You do not have to come to both!
-The content will be exactly the same!!
-But I do need to see you each week.
-(If neither of these work in your schedule, don't panic-just get in touch and we'll work it out.)
-Class always meets in LITC 182, the Digital Scholarship Studio (the new glass-enclosed classroom right above Peter B's).
+Class always meets in LITC A48, the Phelan Lab (the new glass-enclosed classroom right above Peter B's).

 ## Technology: